saybuser/SCIPPlan/README.md

 Example: python scipplan.py -d navigation -i 10x10 -h 2 -e 0.1

-If horizon is specified, SCIPPlan attempts to find a plan over the given horizon.
+If horizon is specified, SCIPPlan attempts to find a plan over that horizon.
 Otherwise, horizon is set to 1 and is incremented until a valid plan is found.

 Default value for epsilon (i.e., if not provided) is 0.01.